-It is very important to know when to use the car headlights.
-These lights not only help you to see but also they enhance your visibility to other road users.
+It is very important to know when to use car headlights.
+These lights not only help you to see but also enhance your visibility to other road users.
 You should turn on your lights in the following conditions:

-· just after sunrise or just before sunset
+- Just after sunrise or just before sunset.

-· when it is foggy
+- When it is foggy

 Some modern cars have sensors that will turn on the lights automatically in the above conditions.
 Turning on the headlights during poor visibility does not imply that you have poor vision but rather you care about other road users.
 Please DO NOT TURN ON FULL LIGHTS at night when there is oncoming traffic you will be affecting their vision and putting them at risk.
 Let us be selfless.

-Oil: Ensure that the oil is changed regularly after the prescribed mileage; the oil should always be within the prescribed levels.
+Ensure that the oil is changed regularly after the prescribed mileage; the oil should always be within the prescribed levels.
 Ensure that the oil filter is changed as well.
 This ensures that your engine performs well.

-Coolant: Ensure that there is sufficient coolant in the radiator or the cooling system
+Ensure that there is sufficient coolant in the radiator or the cooling system

-Brakes: Check to ensure that the braking system is functioning well and also confirm the condition of the brake pads, replace them if they are almost worn out or completely worn out.
+Check to ensure that the braking system is functioning well and also confirm the condition of the brake pads, replace them if they are almost worn out or completely worn out.

-Always ensure that your vehicle has undergone all round checks and necessary repairs by a qualified mechanic before you embark on a journey to avoid mishaps on the road. if your car stalls on the road for one reason or the other, clearly put the hazard signs to warn other road user, seek help to fix the issue as quickly as possible, try as much as you can to give way to other road users and watch out for your safety as well as other road users.
+Always ensure that your vehicle has undergone all round checks and necessary repairs by a qualified mechanic before you embark on a journey to avoid mishaps on the road. if your car stalls on the road for one reason or the other, clearly put the hazard signs to warn other road users, seek help to fix the issue as quickly as possible, try as much as you can to give way to other road users, and watch out for your safety as well as other road users.

 As a precautionary measure, beware of thugs on the road; don’t stop in deserted places or generally unsafe places.